alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/encodeTransferOwnership.md

 # encodeTransferOwnership

-`encodeTransferOwnership` is a static class method on the `LightSmartContractAccount` which generates the call data necessary to send a userOperation calling `transferOwnership` on the connected smart contract account.
+`encodeTransferOwnership` is a static class method on the `LightSmartContractAccount` which generates the call data necessary to send a `UserOperation` calling `transferOwnership` on the connected smart contract account.

 ## Usage